jamesacklin/james-acklin-site/static/markdown/index.md

 * Light, single-purpose web apps
 * Screen-free computing

-I occasionally do branding, graphic, and interactive design work on the side.
+Occasionally I conduct branding exercises, help software companies and websites with interaction design problems, and do general graphic design work on the side.
 [Email me](mailto:jamesacklin@gmail.com) if you'd like to work on a project&nbsp;together.